 Download or read book On the Far Side of the Universe: The Adventures of Ethan Gray PDF or another Format written by T.C.
 Goodwin and published by Lulu Press, Inc. This book was released on 2014-11-13 with total page pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: (On the Far Side of the Universe, The Adventures of Ethan Gray) This Sci-fi adventure novel begins when astrophysics professor Ethan Gray inadvertently finds himself trapped between two worlds.
 He is thrown through space and time ending up on a strange planet.
 Ethan struggles with thoughts of returning home, but finds himself strangely drawn to the world he's on.
 The adventure of a lifetime, as the salvation of a civilization on the brink of destruction hangs in the balance; as Ethan transverse the universe.

 Download or read book The New Moon PDF or another Format written by Arlin Crotts and published by Cambridge University Press.
-This book was released on 2014-09-22 with total page 514 pages.
+This book was released on 2014-09-22 with total page 525 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Complete story of the human lunar experience, presenting many interesting but little-known events in lunar science for the first time.
+Book excerpt: This book presents the complete story of the human lunar experience, including significant events in lunar science.

 Download or read book The Far Side of Eden PDF or another Format written by James Conaway and published by Houghton Mifflin Harcourt.
 This book was released on 2015-10-22 with total page 419 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: In the tradition of his New York Times bestseller, Napa, James Conaway picks up the story he began a decade ago.
 The Far Side of Eden offers "a fascinating look at the political side of the wine revolution that put California's Napa Valley on the world map" (Miami Herald).
 Now, Conaway reveals, Napa is awash in dollars generated by the boom economy and the social ambitions it inspired.
 The valley is beset by new arrivals determined to have vineyards of their own and by cult-wine producers in thrall to fabulously expensive "rocket juice" (cabernet sauvignon) that few locals can afford - while established families wish to hold on to the old ways, and camp followers get caught up in the glamour of it all.
 Conaway, long known for his controversial, compulsively readable social reporting, here "indicts the wave of new-money millionaires from Silicon Valley, who have brought with them gaudy displays of wealth -- building so-called 'McMansions' and planting 'vanity vineyards'" (Los Angeles Times).
 "A cautionary tale . . . [with] a seductive pull" (San Francisco Chronicle), The Far Side of Eden takes us to the frontlines of America's ongoing conflicts over money, land, and power to tell a story that has ramifications for us all.